Drunken driving crackdown among new Maine laws

 Currently, if someone's felony conviction is more than 10 years old, then their next offense is considered a misdemeanor, which carries a much smaller penalty.

 The law -- which Gov. Paul LePage vetoed because he said it doesn't capture enough drunken driving offenders -- is among dozens that take effect 90 days after lawmakers finished their session in May.
+The new laws don't include "emergency" legislation, which kicked in immediately with the Republican governor's approval.

 Here's a look at some of the other new laws that will soon be on the books: